Who renders best? : The 4Ps of good architectural rendering service

 Is the pricing too high?

-Are they really going overboard?
+Are they going overboard?
 It's always good to give them the benefit of the doubt by checking why they charge a very high price.

 - Are all the possible costs that you may encounter included in their package?